asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 Giving people in the organization an opportunity to see what programming is really like will go a long way in addressing this organizational dysfunction.
 Hopefully, with a better understanding of how development teams operate organizations will begin adopting more effective practices.

-Even in organizations that lack this level of dysfunction, having leadership and management experience team impediments in real-time will help the leaders help the team resolve the organizational issues causing them.
+Even in organizations that lack this level of dysfunction, having leadership and management experience team impediments in real-time will help the leaders resolve the organizational issues causing them.

 ## Conclusion